omarouhra/omarcode.me/projects/britishCorner.md

 title: "British Corner"
 category: 1
 description: "We will look at 10 simple tips and tricks to increase the speed of your code when writing JS"
+paragraph: "A single page application for introducing the British Corner Agency.
+Based in Morocco, this agency provides consultation to students interested in UK universities.
+Right after getting the full scope of the project, the exciting process of creating an intuitive & fresh interface began.
+You may want to take a look at the cool result below!"
 cover: "/images/projects/project-1.png"
+preview: "/images/preview/preview-1.png"
+role: "UI/UX desinger& front end developer"
+devStack: "HTMl, CSS, Javascript"
+live: "www.britishcorneragency.com"
 ---

 Lorem [markdownum](http://insunt.org/inpositaque), et sanguine rutilos dixit